On Uncertainty Calibration for Equivariant Functions: Ethics Statement

 \subsubsection{Acknowledgments}

-The authors thank \href{https://shubhendu-trivedi.org/}{\texttt{Shubhendu Trivedi}} for thoughtful discourse and detailed review on an initial draft of the manuscript.
-E.B. and J.G. acknowledge feedback and overwhelming support from students in Northeastern University's Mathematics Research Capstone course.
-E.B. additionally thanks the Biomarkers team at AstroAI \citep{Garraffo2024AstroAI} for helpful discussions.
-Finally, E.B. and J.G. thank members of the \href{https://www.robinwalters.com/}{\texttt{Geometric Learning Lab}} for helpful discussions and welcoming support.
+The authors thank \href{https://shubhendu-trivedi.org/}{\texttt{Shubhendu Trivedi}} for thoughtful discourse and detailed review on an initial draft of our manuscript.
+E.B. and J.G. acknowledge the feedback and overwhelming support from students in Northeastern University's Mathematics Research Capstone course.
+E.B. additionally thanks the Biomarkers team at AstroAI \citep{Garraffo2024AstroAI}.
+Finally, E.B., J.G., and M.P. thank the members of the \href{https://www.robinwalters.com/}{\texttt{Geometric Learning Lab}} for helpful discussions and welcoming support.

+R.W. would like to acknowledge support from NSF Grants $2442658$ and $2134178$.
+This work is supported by the National Science Foundation under Cooperative Agreement PHY-$2019786$ (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).